KomodoPlatform/NotaryNodes/proposals/shossain/README.md

 - Did I say I love technology?
 - I'm online over 75 hour every week
-- One of the first to test most of the latest Komodo Platform technology
+- One of the first testers to test most of the latest Komodo Platform technology
 - High level of understanding about the platform and its tech
+- Proven track record of getting things running quickly
 - A very advanced user in terms of computer, server, mobile, gadgets
 - I have my test node running for over a month
+- Leading this year's Notary testnet group, created guide and helping operators to start notarizing
-- A Notary Node will be helpful for my BarterDEX and other Komodo tech testing and providing Liquity in BarterDEX
+- A Notary Node will be helpful for my BarterDEX and other Komodo tech testing
 - I will provide a high spec node which is scalable and will add more server if needed

+## Disclosure
+- I am a team member and I test BarterDEX
+- I do not have any existing node running
+- Running for only 1 node in the EU region
+- I am not in teaming up with another node secretly
+- I have a capability of running a Notary Node easily

 ## Minimum Server Spec